From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 Each step is independent.
 One selects.
 The other transforms.

-Neither method needs to know about the other.
 This loose coupling makes pipelines flexible.
 You can reorder, remove, or extend steps without rewriting the entire code.

-This approach also encourages reuse:
+It also encourages reuse:

 const isActive = user => user.active;